ahset/atom/README.md

 # Description
-Hybrid DFT-HF (Density Functional Theory and Hartree-Fock) calculation of 1 atom developed in Fortran for Dr. Hélio Duarte's 2016 Density Functional Theory class at the Chemistry Department in UFMG.
+Hybrid DFT-HF (Density Functional Theory and Hartree-Fock) calculation of 1 atom's energy and other properties, developed in Fortran for Dr. Hélio Duarte's 2016 Density Functional Theory class at the Chemistry Department in UFMG.

 # Instructions
 To run the program, it is required to have a Fortran compiler installed in your computer.
 For this tutorial, GFortran was used.